freyrdanielsson/futurice-tech-project/README.md

 The web app is supposed to serve as an overview for all the repositories that have you listed as a contributer.
 The solution is practical for people working in a couple of different repositories and want to keep an eye on the activities and events for each repo.
 I also added a notification feature, so the UI can serve as a web push notification manager for github repositories.

 ## Tools and Architecture
-The project uses the ReactJs library and was bootstraped with creat-react-app
+The project uses the ReactJs library and was bootstraped with [Create React App](https://github.com/facebook/create-react-app)
 ### Stylesheets
 - Written in scss (Syntactically Awesome Style Sheets)
 - Uses variables placed in `config.scss` for consistency